zmh1995105/cs188_2018Fall/search/README.md

 ## Project 1: Search

-This project implemented several search algorithm including DFS, BFS, Uniform Cost Search, A\* Search.
+This project implemented several search algorithms including DFS, BFS, Uniform Cost Search, A\* Search.
 And designed different kinds of heuristics to achieve tasks.
 Here is a demo:

  *This demo implemented A*\* *search with a heuristic which can find the closest dot at current time.*